 This week, we were deeply honored to host Holocaust survivor and educator Maud Dahme.
 Our 5th graders were joined by their peers from Wilson School for this incredibly moving presentation.
 As Mr. Latessa shared in his introduction, “For all the lessons that we teach in class, today those lessons come to life in a firsthand account from somebody who was there.”
 Ms. Dahme’s story is a powerful reminder of the tragedies of the past and the vital importance of being an upstander for others today.
 We are profoundly grateful to Ms. Dahme for entrusting our students and staff with her story.

-3 days ago, Jefferson Elementary School
+about 2 months ago, Jefferson Elementary School

 Student gifts the presenter with a handmade bead bracelet.